Deep Learning-Based Human Pose Estimation: A Survey

 \subsection{3D HPE from monocular RGB images and videos}

 The monocular camera is the most widely used sensor for HPE in both 2D and 3D scenarios.
-Recent progress of deep learning-based 2D HPE from monocular images and videos has enabled researchers to extend their works to 3D HPE.
-Specifically, deep learning-based 3D HPE methods are divided into two broad categories: single-view 3D HPE and multi-view 3D HPE.
+Recent progress in deep learning-based 2D HPE from monocular images and videos has enabled researchers to extend their works to 3D HPE.